 - In an election year, if the current Chair of the Council has been re-elected as a member of the Council, he/she/they shall preside at the annual meeting until a new Chair of the Council has been elected.
-He/she/they may exercise an original vote in respect of the election of the new Chair of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chair of the Council of his/her/their acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
+He/she/they may exercise an original vote in respect of the election of the new Chair of the Council and shall give a casting vote in the case of an equality of votes. - j Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - i.
+In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chair of the Council of his/her/their acceptance of office form unless the Council resolves for this to be done at a later date: - ii.
 Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
 Review of the terms of reference for committees; - vii.
 Appointment of members to existing committees; - viii.
 Appointment of any new committees in accordance with standing order 4; - ix.
 Review and adoption of appropriate standing orders and financial regulations; - x.
 In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xi.
 Review of inventory of land and other assets including buildings and office equipment; - xii.
 Confirmation of arrangements for insurance cover in respect of all insurable risks; - xiii.
 Review of the Council's and/or staff subscriptions to other bodies; - xiv.
-Review of the Council's complaints procedure; - xv.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21); - xvi.
-Review of the Council's policy for dealing with the press/media; - xvii.
-Review of the Council's employment policies and procedures; - xviii.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence.
+Review of the list of the Council's policies and procedures and their scheduled dates of review; - xv.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xvi.

-xix.
 Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.